 - Download CV

-Dr. Zelnick’s research focuses on the health and social service workplace and begins with the premise that that quality health/social services depend on decent, sustainable work environments.
-She is a committed public health social worker, with training in community organization and planning and occupational health and safety.
+Dr. Zelnick is a public health social worker committed to bringing social work skills into public health research and services.
+Her research and scholarship investigate topics of importance to the health and social service workplace, beginning with the premise that quality health/social services and successful outcomes depend on sustainable work environments.
+She is trained in community organizing and occupational health and safety policy.
 Her research is geared towards useful input into policy development.
-Recent projects include:

 - Supporting drug-resistant tuberculosis patient medication adherence and retention in care in the transition from hospital to community-based care: An integrated training for hospital and community based social workers to enhance the M/XDR-TB HIV care continuum.
 A project to support the engagement of public health social workers in treatment for drug-resistant TB/HIV patients.
 (Primary Investigator, Center for the Programme of AIDS Research in South Africa)

 - Evaluation a multimodal behavioral intervention to reduce stigma in HIV/Drug resistant tuberculosis in KwaZulu-Natal, South Africa.
 A randomized control trial of a social work intervention to reduce stigma among drug resistant TB/HIV patients in South Africa.
 (Co-Investigator, NIH/Fogarty)

 Carework Workforce & Work Environment

 The working conditions and service delivery in the social service workplace are determined by the social policy environment.
 Dr. Zelnick’s work investigates the impact of factors including austerity, managerialism, and privatization, on the social service workplace, the social work profession, and the quality of social service for vulnerable communities.